 Given the difficult situation we’re in, distance learning has become the new norm.
 This change can be uncomfortable and scary.
 As a parent, it’s your job to ensure that your child will be able to navigate these challenges all while still being eager to learn.
 Whether through online classes or if schools reopen, here’s how you can support and prepare your child on his/her first day of school.

 Even if you haven’t discussed it yet, your child may know something big is happening.
 Children are naturally curious and observant2.
 For example, your child may notice you being at home all day, especially if you’re a working parent.
 He might ask why people are wearing masks or why he/she needs to wash his/her hands more than usual.
-Your child needs to understand the situation so that they can cope better.
+Your child needs to understand the situation so that they can cope better on their first day of school .
 Encourage him/her to ask questions and express their thoughts freely.
 Even at a tender age, inculcate the idea that all feelings, big or small, are valid3.
 Ask, if needed.
 Some children are hesitant to open up so make sure to create an environment that is safe and comforting.

 Before your child’s first day of school, he/she should have at least basic knowledge about themselves and their surroundings.
 Through play and interactions with people in the house, you can build your child’s skills to be further enhanced by his teachers.
 Read to your child and discuss with him/her the story and how he/she felt afterwards.
 This can prompt him/her to ask questions and spark his/her curiosity and imagination.
 Moreover, books can help him/her identify colors, shapes, and even recognize names.
 Enhance his/her creativity by letting him/her color and paint.
 Teach him/her the alphabet and counting numbers through music.
 The list is absolutely endless.

-If your child can’t go to school for now, why not bring the school to your home.
+If your child can’t go to school for now, why not bring the school to your home in preparation for their first day of school remotely.
 Designate an area to be the “classroom”.
 It’s important that this space be conducive for studying and as much as possible, be devoid of distractions.
 Set up a makeshift board where he/she can write or draw.
 Opt to fill up the space with other learning materials.
 These can include puzzles, building blocks, art supplies, and books.

 To help your child stay focused and alert during school, make sure he/she gets enough sleep.
 Set a sleeping schedule wherein he/she gets to bed early enough and wakes up just in time.
 Pre-schoolers need at least 11 to 12 hours of sleep, including a nap during the day4.
 Bedtime difficulties could arise since we’ve been in quarantine long enough that your child might probably think it’s still summer vacation.
 It helps if you impose this schedule weeks before the first day of school to make the transition gradual and not jarring.
 Before bedtime, remove unnecessary diversions like TV, toys, and other gadgets.